virtualphoton/some_cybernetic_scheisse/README.md

 Required packages are in requirements.txt

-To run server, `simulation/main.py` has to be run first, then `server/app.py`
+Run `simulation/main.py` for simulation and `server/app.py` for main server

-Simulation script will probably stay alive even after server's death.
-Same is not true about the server
+These scripts probably won't fall when another one is stopped